oracle/oracle-database-operator/docs/rac/provisioning/QUICKSTART.md

 # Oracle RAC Controller QuickStart Guide

-Use this quickstart to help you deploy 2 Node Oracle RAC Database using Oracle RAC Controller on a Kuberentes Cluster (OCNE).
+Use this quickstart to quickly deploy and manage a 2-node Oracle RAC Database on an OCNE Kubernetes cluster.

 - [Oracle RAC Controller QuickStart Guide](#oracle-rac-controller-quickstart-guide)
   - [Before you begin](#before-you-begin)